Panzer Grenadier: Liberation 1944

 The Regular Army is usually much less efficient.
 The “static” divisions encountered in the early days of the campaign are made up of troops lacking in enthusiasm for the Third Reich; some of them are not even German, but foreigners impressed into German service.
 Later in the campaign they do display the newer German weaponry: Tiger tanks, new-model Panzer IV tanks, up-to-date assault guns.
 But Germany is a poor country, and can’t afford many of those shiny wonder weapons, so the Germans make do through reuse and recycling (even the soldiers are sometimes former prisoners of war).
 Early on, the 21st Panzer Division lumbers into battle behind an array of jury-rigged armor, often Soviet-made field guns bolted onto the chassis of obsolete French or Czech tanks.

-There are four maps by Guy Riessen showing the Norman terrain.
-They are very green; you can see one right here:
+Rounding out the package are four heavy cardstock maps showing the Norman terrain.
+They are very green; you can see them right here.